 1. Using an ova file.

-2. Using a unprivileged tarball file.
+2. Using an unprivileged tarball file.

 Prerequisites